DeFi crypto loans — the short answer

 What happens if I get liquidated on a DeFi loan?

 If your collateral value drops below the liquidation threshold, third-party liquidators can repay part of your loan and claim your collateral at a discount.
 On Aave, this happens automatically when your health factor drops below 1.0.
-MakerDAO charges a 13% liquidation penalty.
+Sky/Maker charges a 13% liquidation penalty.
 Unlike CeFi, there are no margin calls — monitoring your position is your responsibility.

 Prefer a more hands-off experience?